 Attach photos (and any comments you would like to share) by emailing: ben at oxyopia dot co dot uk – Make sure to leave your name and contact details so I can include a photo credit and get in touch if you win.

 Dominating the Lancaster skyline, The Ashton Memorial was commissioned by Lord Ashton as a tribute to his late wife.
-It was designed by John Belcher and completed in 1909.
-Situated in front of the world famous Williamson Park Butterfly House the first floor outdoor viewing gallery offers superb views of the surrounding countryside and across Morecambe Bay.
+Designed by John Belcher and completed in 1909, The Ashton Memorial is situated in front of the world famous Williamson Park Butterfly House the first floor outdoor viewing gallery offers superb views of the surrounding countryside and across Morecambe Bay.

 Find my artworks on Saatchi Art (but they are cheaper to buy from here!)